Film Sense Multi-Wavelength Ellipsometry Technology

-Ellipsometry is measuring the polarization state of the reflected light
+Ellipsometry measures the change in polarization state of reflected light

 Film Sense ellipsometers use polarized light to non-destructively characterize samples.
 In an ellipsometer system, the Source emits light with a known polarization, which is obliquely incident on the sample, and the Detector measures the polarization state of the light reflected from the sample.
 See the video for a 3D visualization of the reflection of polarized light from a sample.

 The change in polarization state caused by the sample reflection can be defined by the ratio of the sample reflectivity for p-polarized light (Rp), over the sample reflectivity for s-polarized light (Rs).
 This ratio is a complex number, which is typically denoted by ρ (rho), and is often reported in terms of the ellipsometric parameters Ψ (Psi) and Δ (Delta), as defined by the following equation.
 According to this equation, tan(Ψ) defines the magnitude of the reflectivity ratio for p- and s- polarized light, and Δ defines the phase difference between the reflected p- and s- polarized light.

 An alternate representation of the ellipsometric parameters is shown below.
 The N, C, and S ellipsometric parameters can be calculated in terms of the Ψ (Psi) and Δ (Delta) parameters, assuming the sample is isotropic and non-depolarizing.
 One of the advantages of the N,C,S representation of the ellipsometric parameters is that if the sample is depolarizing, the degree of polarization P can also be reported.

 The ellipsometric parameters measured on the sample (and reported in either the Ψ/Δ or N,C,S representation) can be further analyzed to determine sample properties of interest, such as film thicknesses and optical constants.

 Ellipsometry is highly sensitive to very thin films